 |Overall Panel Fit:||9/10|

-In late 2000, Revell launched an experimental series of toys in an attempt to attract new builders that they dubbed RAMS: Rebuildable Action Model System.
+In late 2000, Revell launched an experimental series of toys in an attempt to attract new builders.
+The series was dubbed RAMS: Rebuildable Action Model System.
 A mini universe was created that pitted the RAMS Squad against the Techno-Raiders, with each side having vehicles that could be reconfigured using a modular building system.
 Six vehicles were launched in that first wave, with Dingo in the 4 x Force acting as the RAMS Squad's bruiser (while using a questionable definition of the word "defense"): "Built for Heavy Defense, the 4xForce, like its super-strong driver Dingo, never avoids trouble - it bursts right through it!"

 The RAMS cars are packed in cardboard "lunch box" style packages, with a hinged lid and a plastic handle sticking out the top.
 The front panel has a large picture of the 4 x Force in Eco Defense mode just left of center, with a cutout in the top right corner revealing the included Dingo figure.
 The Revell and RAMS logos are in the top left corner, just above multilingual callouts for "Easy Snap" and "No Painting/Gluing."
 The bottom left corner has the vehicle name under a 1/24 Scale callout.
 Under the figure window is a callout for his name and team affiliation.
 The bottom right corner claims that the 4 x Force can be rebuilt "30+ ways."
 Both end flaps are essentially resized versions of the front panel, with the only difference being a cartoon drawing of Dingo instead of the actual figure.
 The top panel has photos of the 4 x Force in Undercover and Eco Defense modes flanking the handle, along with the series title, team affiliation, vehicle name, and a repeat of the "30+" callout.
 The bottom has two more photos of 4 x Force in Eco Defense mode, and the back has photos of the 4 x Force's inventory next to co-sells for the other five vehicles in the series.
 Inside, all the parts are bagged and there is a separate instruction sheet, sticker sheet, and poster.